Updated on 2025-08-09 GMT+08:00

 On the displayed page, modify the following parameters:

-• Maximum Bandwidth of a Map
+• Maximum Map Bandwidth (MB/s): maximum bandwidth of a single map.

 After the Target Path parameter of a backup task is modified, this task will be performed as a full backup task for the first time by default.